TZF-365/main2/main/content/_index.md

   block:
   - subtitle: "Primary Speciality"
     title: "Agency Work In The Service Sector and Business Holding"
-    description: "The center of our company is built on two main pillers, Creativity and Money.
-Through that we can create a unique and valuable experiance of both digital and real life products and services as well ad making sure it is both valuable enough for you to happily purchase what we have to offer."
+    description: "The center of our company is built on two main pillers, **creativity and expertise**.
+Through that we can create a unique and valuable experience of both digital and real life products and services as well as making sure it is both valuable enough for you to happily purchase whats we have to offer."
     image: "images/features-01.png"

   - subtitle: "Secondary Speciality"
     title: "Venture Capital and Investment"
-    description: "We see value in working with other busiensses and investing in their sucess with a profit to us as a investor, as well as partnering with other companies and freelancers for mutual benefit and support!"
+    description: "We see value in working with other busiensses and investing in their success with a profit to us as a investor, as well as partnering with other companies and freelancers for mutual benefit and support!"
     image: "images/features-02.png"